Conditions of entry

 • An artist CV giving current biographical and/or exhibition information.
 One page (A4) in Word doc format only, 2MB.
 No additional material, text or images will be viewed by the panel.

-• All entries submitted will be presented for review by a pre-selection panel, from which 40 finalist works will be selected to exhibit in the Sunshine Coast Art Prize 2023 exhibition.
+• All entries submitted will be presented for review by a pre-selection panel, from which 40 finalist works will be selected to exhibit in the Sunshine Coast National Art Prize 2024 exhibition.

 • Artworks will be shortlisted by a professional panel based on a set of curatorial rationale including concept, workmanship and originality.